0BAB1/HOLY_CORE_COURSE/user_docs/docs/index.md

 │   ├── ...
 ├── 1_fpga_edition                  Not suitable for real use │   ├── ...
-├── 2_soc_software_edition          Contains bugs on advanced programs │   ├── ...
+├── <latest_edition>          Contains bugs on advanced programs │   ├── ...
 ├── 3_perf_edition
 │   ├── Dockerfile                  Helper to quickly run RISCOF tests